Acute cholecystitis is swelling (inflammation) of the gallbladder. It is a potentially serious condition that usually needs to be treated in hospital.

 They will probably carry out a simple test called Murphy’s sign.
-You will be asked to breathe in deeply with your GP's hand pressing gently but firmly on your tummy, just below your rib cage.
+You will be asked to breathe in deeply with your GP's hand pressed on your tummy, just below your rib cage.

-Your gallbladder will then move downwards as your breathe out and, if you have cholecystitis, you will experience sudden pain as your gallbladder reaches your doctor’s hand.
+Your gallbladder will move downwards as your breathe in and, if you have cholecystitis, you will experience sudden pain as your gallbladder reaches your doctor’s hand.